ntaneja1985/DesignPatterns/README.md

 - Inheritance for complex object creation, uses permutation and combination(remember Gold Customer, VAT Tax, Courier Delivery)
 ***Many developers think centralizing the object creation is Factory Pattern: Wrong!!!***
 ***Simple Factory Pattern is not Factory Method Pattern***
-- This pattern is particularly useful when the exact type of object to be created isn’t known until runtime.
+- This pattern is particularly useful when the exact type of object to be created is not known until runtime.
-- Let’s consider a scenario where we need to create different types of credit cards.
+- Let's consider a scenario where we need to create different types of credit cards.
 We will use the Factory Pattern to create instances of different credit card types based on user input.
 - If we have multiple combination of objects that need to be created use the Factory Pattern
 - Look at the case of Special Customer where we need to do Tax Calculation and Delivery as well(example in FactoryPattern.cs)
 - Dont use if-else or switch statement in Factory Pattern